So you’re both thinking of tying the knot and taking your relationship to the next big level?

 Make sure you discuss this beforehand.
 One of the questions you should ask before marriage is her opinion on changing her name.

-Accord her respect and a sense of autonomy by keeping in mind such questions to ask before you marry.
-She may not be terribly traditional and you both need to be okay with the outcome.
+Give her respect and a sense of autonomy by keeping in mind such questions to ask before you marry.
+She may not be completely traditional and you both need to be okay with the outcome.

 In the end, it is her choice to change or not.
 This is something that never figured as prominently as it figures now in a couple’s ready for marriage checklist.